Skip to content

 See: Why You Might Want to Avoid Probate

-So what do you do if you want your children to pass along your estate to your children, but they’re not old enough to inherit?
+So what do you do if you want to pass along your estate to your children, but they’re not old enough to inherit?

 You have a few options.
 You can:

 • Set up a trust (or trusts).
-With a living trust, you can appoint a trustee who will manage the assets on behalf of the beneficiaries.
-You can create separate trusts for each of your children or a shared trust — sometimes called a “pot trust” — for all your children.
-A pot trust gives the trustee discretion over how to spend the money on behalf of the children.
-The simplest trust to set up is a testamentary trust, which is a provision of a will that appoints a trustee to act on behalf of a minor beneficiary.
+With a , you can appoint a trustee who will manage the assets on behalf of the beneficiaries.
+You can create separate Trusts for each of your children or a shared Trust — sometimes called a “Pot Trust” — for all your children.
+A Pot Trust gives the trustee discretion over how to spend the money on behalf of the children.
+The simplest Trust to set up is a Testamentary Trust, which is a provision of a Will that appoints a trustee to act on behalf of a minor beneficiary.

 See: Why You Shouldn’t Write Your Own Will

-Just like failing to name a contingent beneficiary can create problems down the line, not updating beneficiaries might lead to unintended consequences.
+As we hinted at above, just like failing to name a contingent beneficiary can create problems down the line, not updating beneficiary designations might lead to unintended consequences.

-You may end up with beneficiary designations for beneficiaries that have died or designations for beneficiaries that you’d no longer prefer.
+You may end up with beneficiary designations for beneficiaries that have died, become incapacitated, or you may have designations for beneficiaries that you’d no longer prefer.
 To avoid this, set a reminder in your calendar to check your beneficiary designations once a year.
-At a minimum, make sure you revisit your beneficiary designations whenever you have big life changes like a marriage or divorce.
+At a minimum, make sure you revisit your beneficiary designations whenever you have big life changes like a marriage, birth of a child, death of a spouse or child, or divorce.

 You can certainly choose to name your daughter as the beneficiary on your life insurance policy and your son as the beneficiary to your investment account.
 However, if you want them to inherit equally, that’s not the best strategy.